Half Baked: Cast

-Co-writer Neal Brennan appears as an employee, while cameos include Jon Stewart as the enhancement smoker, Snoop Doggy Dogg as the scavenger smoker, Stephen Baldwin as the MacGyver smoker, Gladys O'Connor as the grandma smoker, Willie Nelson as the historian smoker, and Tracy Morgan as the V. J. Steven Wright makes an uncredited appearance, as do Janeane Garofalo and Bob Saget.
+Additionally, co-writer Neal Brennan appears as an employee.
+Other cameos include: Jon Stewart as the enhancement smoker, Snoop Doggy Dogg as the scavenger smoker, Stephen Baldwin as the MacGyver smoker, Gladys O'Connor as the grandma smoker, Willie Nelson as the historian smoker, and Tracy Morgan as the V.J.
+Steven Wright makes an uncredited appearance, as do Janeane Garofalo and Bob Saget.

 Production

-Chappelle and Breuer shared a manager and had previously planned working together on the short-lived sitcom Buddies.
-In spring 1996, both were working separately on marijuana-related film projects.
-Chappelle and Brennan's script was complete, so Breuer was asked to join their project.
+Dave Chappelle and Jim Breuer shared a manager and had previously planned working together on the short-lived TV sitcom Buddies.
+In mid-1996, both were working separately on marijuana-related film projects.
+Chappelle and Neal Brennan's script was complete, so Breuer was asked to join their project.

-The movie was filmed in Toronto in the summer of 1997.
-Dirty Work was filming at the same time, and the cast and crew stayed in the same hotel.
-Bob Saget, who directed Dirty Work, filmed a short, uncredited cameo for Half Baked.

 Chappelle asked Harrison Ford to do a cameo in the film but he declined.

+The film was shot in Toronto in between July and August 1997.

 Release

-Box office

-Half Baked hit theaters in the United States on January 16, 1998, earning $7,722,540 in its opening weekend, ranking at No. 6, and, by the end of its run, grossed $17,460,020.
+Half Baked was released theatrically in the United States on January 16, 1998, earning $7,722,540 in its opening weekend, ranking at number six.
+It went on to gross a total of $17,460,020.

-Critical response

-Half Baked received generally negative reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 28%, based on reviews from 25 critics.
-The website's consensus reads, "You'd have to be high to dig Half Bakeds half baked production and scattershot sense of humor -- although maybe that was the point of this Dave Chapelle-led joint."
-On Metacritic, the film received a score of 16 out of 100 from critics, indicating "overwhelming dislike".
+Reception

+Writing for The New York Times, Lawrence Van Gelder was very negative, commenting: "Not very funny, intelligent or grippingly plotted, it is likely to appeal only to those who think that anything to do with marijuana -- smoking, sharing, stealing or selling - constitutes the Everest of rip-roaring hilarity."
 Brendan Kelly of Variety wrote: "A couple of hash brownies short of a satisfying cinematic picnic, with far too few comic highs during the bigscreen reefer party."

-It has had several re-releases on DVD and is considered a cult classic.
+Sequel

+Half Baked: Totally High was released by Universal Pictures Home Entertainment on April 16, 2024.
+The film was written by Justin Hires and directed by Michael Tiddes.
+Produced by Griff Furst of Universal 1440 Entertainment, it stars Dexter Darden, Moses Storm, Ramona Young, David Koechner, Frankie Muniz, Ash Santos, and Joel Courtney.
+Rachel True reprises her role as Mary Jane, while Harland Williams has a cameo.
+It completed filming in Baton Rouge, LA, in 2022.